Oxford Secrets: Places and Spots

 Tolkien's Bench

 This is more of an unknown Oxford spot for literature enthusiasts, rather than a secret well kept.
 It’s Tolkien’s bench, a piece of history and a beautiful place right by the River Cherwell.
-The bench, dedicated to Tolkien on the centenary of his birth, is itself is very well-made and sturdy (albeit it could be a little softer if you plan on doing some reading).
+The bench, dedicated to Tolkien on the centenary of his birth, is itself very well-made and sturdy (albeit it could be a little softer if you plan on doing some reading).

 Holywell Cemetery